Panchito Alba: Film career

 Panchito's film career began when he, along with Dolphy, were cast by Sampaguita Pictures in the Tita Duran-Pancho Magalona musical Sa Isang Sulyap Mo, Tita.
 It was a career that lasted until his death.
 In 1955, Panchito was awarded the FAMAS Best Supporting Actor award for his role in Lupang Kayumanggi.
 His film career thrived despite his involvement in a 1964 mauling incident in Quezon City that led to the filing of a criminal information against him and several others for frustrated murder, though the case against him would be later dismissed.

-Panchito is perhaps best known for his over 50-plus film team-ups with Dolphy in such films as Kalabog en Bosyo (1959); Beatnik (1960); Si Lucio at Miguel (1962); Pepe and Pilar (1966); Facifica Falayfay (1969); Fefita Fofongay (1973); Bugoy (1979); and Bakit Kinagat ni Adan ang Mansanas ni Eba?
+Panchito appeared with Dolphy in more than 50 films, including Kalabog en Bosyo (1959); Beatnik (1960); Si Lucio at Miguel (1962); Pepe and Pilar (1966); Facifica Falayfay (1969); Fefita Fofongay (1973); Bugoy (1979); and Bakit Kinagat ni Adan ang Mansanas ni Eba?
 (1989).
-The partnership likewise extended to television, where the duo would co-star in an ABS-CBN variety show, Buhay Artista (1965–1972).
-The tandem was famous for a comedic duet routine wherein one would interrupt the other to offer a mangled translation of a Tagalog lyric into English or vice versa.
-On July 4, 1966, Dolphy and Panchito opened for The Beatles at the Rizal Memorial Sports Complex during that band's infamously abbreviated concert tour of Manila.
+The partnership extended to television, where the duo co-starred in an ABS-CBN variety show, Buhay Artista (1965–1972).
+Their act included a routine in which one would interrupt the other to offer a mangled translation of a Tagalog lyric into English or vice versa.
+On July 4, 1966, Dolphy and Panchito opened for The Beatles at the Rizal Memorial Sports Complex during the band's concert tour of Manila.

 Apart from his partnership with Dolphy, Panchito became known as a supporting player in many other film comedies.
 He was frequently cast as an authority figure such as a policeman, a politician, a father-of-the-family, and memorably, as the hula skirt-clad music teacher of Jaena High School in the Joey de Leon-Rene Requiestas starrer Elvis and James (1989) and as "Paenguin" (a parody of Batman's arch-nemesis The Penguin) in the comedy-spoof Alyas Batman en Robin (1991).